exfm/node-respirator/README.md

 # respirator

 Watch keys in redis.
-Send a pubsub message when they expire.
+Send a pubsub message when they expire or go away.

+## Why?

+Redis doesnt fire pub sub events when keys expire and probably never will.
+This little guy just polls for the keys you're interested in and fires off a `<key_name>_expired` message.
+You can build really neat things with this.

 ## Usage